SystemsApproach/ops/intro.rst

 to start with the underlying building blocks: a collection of software-based microservices running on commodity hardware.
-These building blocks are the consequence of having *disaggregated* the bundled and purpose-built network appliances that came before, and so from the management perspective, it is helpful to identify what becomes easier and what becomes harder when you make this transition.
+These building blocks are the consequence of having *disaggregated* the bundled and purpose-built network appliances that came before.
+From the management perspective, it is helpful to identify what becomes easier and what becomes harder when you make this transition.
 This is both the challenge and the opportunity of disaggregation.